chrisjhoughton/tray-robot-test/README.md

   * non-zero width & height
   * co-ordinates always sit within the grid
   * directions are only `NESW`
+* It's possible for big piles of dirt to be in one cell - hoovering over the cell will result in hoovering everything up

 ## The grid